The 25 Best Scary Christmas Movies [Ranked for 2023]

 It’s hard to say which movie is the scariest as so many genres and horror styles can be considered.
 One title that consistently makes it onto many lists of scariest movies ever made is The Exorcist (1973).
 This timeless classic has shocked and terrified audiences for decades with its intense story, unsettling atmosphere, and groundbreaking special effects.

-Whether you’re looking for family-friendly holiday fun or a genuinely terrifying viewing experience, there are plenty of great scary Christmas movies to choose from.
+Whether you’re looking for family-friendly holiday fun or a genuinely terrifying viewing experience, there are plenty of great scary Christmas movies.

 We hope this list of the 25 best scary Christmas movies helps you find the perfect film for your creepy festive movie night!